-2.1 (5) soliciting perspectives of diverse, local constituency groups and experts on racial, 2.2 identity, cultural, and provider-community relationship issues.

-- (b) In addition to the initial continuing educational requirement in paragraph (a), hospitals with obstetric care and birth centers must provide an annual refresher course that reflects current trends on race, culture, identity, and institutional implicit bias. - (c) Hospitals with obstetric care and birth centers must develop continuing education materials on implicit bias that must be provided and updated annually for direct care employees and contractors who routinely care for patients who are pregnant or postpartum. - (d) Hospitals with obstetric care and birth centers shall coordinate with health care licensing boards to obtain continuing education credits for the trainings and materials required in this section.
-The commissioner of health shall monitor compliance with this section.
-Initial training for the continuing education requirements in this subdivision must be completed by December 31, 2021.
-The commissioner may inspect the training records or require reports on the continuing education materials in this section from hospitals with obstetric care and birth centers. - Sec.
-2. Minnesota Statutes 2018, section 145.901, is amended to read:
+2.1 (4) providing information and discussion of health disparities in the perinatal health care 2.2 field including how systemic racism and implicit bias have different impacts on health 2.3 outcomes for different racial and ethnic communities; and 2.4 (5) soliciting perspectives of diverse, local constituency groups and experts on racial, 2.5 identity, cultural, and provider-community relationship issues.
+2.6 (b) In addition to the initial continuing educational requirement in paragraph (a), hospitals 2.7 with obstetric care and birth centers must provide an annual refresher course that reflects 2.8 current trends on race, culture, identity, and anti-racism principles and institutional implicit 2.9 bias.
+2.10 (c) Hospitals with obstetric care and birth centers must develop continuing education 2.11 materials on anti-racism and implicit bias that must be provided and updated annually for 2.12 direct care employees and contractors who routinely care for patients who are pregnant or 2.13 postpartum.
+2.14 (d) Hospitals with obstetric care and birth centers shall coordinate with health care 2.15 licensing boards to obtain continuing education credits for the trainings and materials 2.16 required in this section.
+The commissioner of health shall monitor compliance with this 2.17 section.
+Initial training for the continuing education requirements in this subdivision must 2.18 be completed by December 31, 2022.
+The commissioner may inspect the training records 2.19 or require reports on the continuing education materials in this section from hospitals with 2.20 obstetric care and birth centers.
+2.21 (e) A facility described in paragraph (d) must provide a certificate of training completion 2.22 to another facility or a training attendee upon request.
+A facility may accept the training 2.23 certificate from another facility for a health care provider that works in more than one 2.24 facility.
+2.25 Subd.
+3. Midwife and doula care.
+In order to improve maternal and infant health as 2.26 well as improving birth outcomes in groups with the most significant disparities that include 2.27 Black, Indigenous, and other communities of color; rural communities; and people with 2.28 low incomes, the commissioner of health in partnership with patient groups and culturally 2.29 based community organizations shall: 2.30 (1) develop procedures and services designed for making midwife and doula services 2.31 available to groups with the most maternal and infant mortality and morbidity disparities;